 This guide to GBD results and suite of web‐based tools provides an overview of what data users can expect to view and download from each tool.
 It also includes definitions for the measures and other dimensions of the data, value lists for each dimension, and more.

 The profiles provide a snapshot of the health landscape of each GBD country.
 They are a printable quick reference designed with the casual reader in mind.

 - Risk factor exposure

 Access the code used to generate the GBD results.

 Terms and Conditions of Data Use:

-Data made available for download on the GHDx can be used, shared, modified, or built upon by non-commercial users via the Open Data Commons Attribution License.
+Data made available for download on the GHDx can be used, shared, modified, or built upon by non-commercial users via the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 For more information (and inquiries about commercial use), visit IHME Terms and Conditions.